unisonweb/unison/unison-src/transcripts/doc-formatting.output.md

 This transcript explains a few minor details about doc parsing and pretty-printing, both from a user point of view and with some implementation notes.
+The later stuff is meant more as unit testing than for human consumption.
 (The ucm `add` commands and their output are hidden for brevity.)

 Docs can be used as inline code comments.